Antoniofo/AdminTools/README.md

 ## Commmands

-- /pos  Get the pos your at
+- /pos            Show your position in the chat and the console
-- /tp   TP you to the coordinate you've entered
+- /tp <x> <y> <z> Telepot you to the coordinate you've entered
 - /bcr            Give you the BCR or remove if you have it